Thenafi/meeseeks/README.md

 - **What are the best settings?**

-The best settings are Every Minute and 30 Random URLs.
-Also, remember that URLs cannot be longer than 700 characters.
+The best settings are Every Request and 30 Random URLs.

 - **How to report a problem?**